PATAGONIA, Chile & Argentina: Highlights on a Patagonia Trip (2-3 Week Travel Itinerary with Maps)

 One of the must-visit places is the Llao Llao peninsula that runs along the lakeshore near the city Bariloche.
 The peninsula can be reached by local transportation from the city, taking approximately 30 minutes.
 The peninsula itself is lined with elegant houses, emerald lakes, pebble-stone beaches, beautiful parks, luxury hotels, and stunning panoramic viewpoints.

 I recommend spending at least two days on the peninsula, exploring the area while engaging in outdoor activities, such as biking, hiking and kayaking.
-You definitely can’t miss visiting the Cerro Campanario (hiking up or riding the cable car) to get a superb view of the Andean Lake District, biking or driving the scenic 60km long Circuito Chico with many photo stops along the way, sipping a beer at the outdoor patio of the rustic brewery ‘Cerveceria Patagonia’, and taking a break at the historic Llao Llao hotel.
+You definitely can’t miss visiting the Cerro Campanario (hiking up or riding the cable car) to get a superb view of the Andean Lake District, biking or driving the scenic Circuito Chico with many photo stops along the way, sipping a beer at the outdoor patio of the rustic brewery ‘Cerveceria Patagonia’, and taking a break at the historic Llao Llao hotel.

 Visiting the Nahuel Huapi National Park